-Scientists have identified mutations in CDKL5 and FOXG1 genes in individuals who have atypical or congenital Rett syndrome, but it is not yet clear how these mutations cause the disease.
-It is likely there are other mutations in other genes that can cause Rett syndrome.
+Scientists have identified mutations in the CDKL5 and FOXG1 genes in individuals who have atypical or congenital Rett syndrome, but it is not yet clear how these mutations cause the disease.
+It is likely there are mutations in other genes that can cause Rett syndrome.

 Inheritance of Rett syndrome

-Although Rett syndrome is a genetic disease, less than 1 percent of cases are inherited.
-The remainder of cases is caused by de novo (new) mutations.
-MECP2 is located on the X-chromosome, which is one of the chromosomes whose inheritance helps determine biological sex.
+Although Rett syndrome is a genetic disease, less than 1% of cases are inherited.
+The remainder of cases are caused by de novo (new) mutations.
+The MECP2 gene is located on the X-chromosome, which is one of the chromosomes whose inheritance helps determine biological sex.

 Females have two copies of the X-chromosome.
 As such, they can inherit one copy of the X-chromosome that has a mutated MECP2 gene, while the MECP2 gene on the other copy of the X-chromosome is normal.
 This is what usually occurs in Rett syndrome.